kobotoolbox/kpi/kpi/docs/api/v2/assets/content.md

-## Returns the content of a user's asset.
+## Return the content of a user's asset.